VikramShenoy97/Naive-Background-Style-Transfer/README.md

 ![Content](https://github.com/VikramShenoy97/Naive-Background-Style-Transfer/blob/master/Media/shen.jpg)

-The picture displayed here is the result of Naive Background Style Transfer in the style of one of my pieces of art, *The Starry Night* by Vincent Van Gogh.
+The picture displayed here is the result of Naive Background Style Transfer in the style of one of my favorite pieces of art, *The Starry Night* by Vincent Van Gogh.

 ![Style_Transfer](https://github.com/VikramShenoy97/Naive-Background-Style-Transfer/blob/master/Media/Style_Transfer.jpg)